Muscle glycogen: what it is and how it can help you with your workouts

 Skeletal Muscle:

-The glucose stored in muscle glycogen is a bioavailable source exclusive to the muscle itself and plays a fundamental role in both regulation and signaling, as well as in the metabolic control of muscle cells.
+Glucose stored in muscle glycogen is a bioavailable source exclusive to the muscle itself and plays a fundamental role in both regulation and signaling, as well as in the metabolic control of muscle cells.

 Liver: